mihaicristiantanase/cmdtabs/README.md

 ```c
   1  [ 2+]  3    4+
 ```
-This tabline is displayed in the middle of the statusline.
+This tabline is displayed in the middle of the command line.

 ### What is the motivation:
 An additional line is needed to show vim's tabline.
-This plugin shows a fake tabline in an area which is always visible, the statusline.
+This plugin shows a fake tabline in an area which is always visible, the command line.

 This is an incremental improvement over the [vim-mctab](https://github.com/mihaicristiantanase/vim-mctab).